Three point interaction of Dirac fermions with higher spin particles and discrete symmetries

 As discussed at the end of sec \ref{sec:ckrydirecbilinear}, we cannot flip the signs of the bilinears in odd dimensions.
-Therefore, the signs of the coupling constants $\mathbf{e},\, \mathbf{f},\, \mathbf{c},\, \mathbf{d},\, \tilde{\mathbf{c}} ,\, \tilde{\mathbf{d}}$ have physical significance.
+Therefore, the signs of the coupling constants $\mathbf{e},\, \mathbf{f},\, \tilde{\mathbf{f}}$ have physical significance.
 For example, the mass terms in odd dimensions are always odd under reflections.

-In any $D$ spacetime, the tables \ref{tab:evencouplings} and \ref{tab:oddcouplings}, and equation \eqref{hodgedualcouplings} describe all the possible couplings quadratic in massless Dirac spinor and a massive higher spinning boson.
+In any $D$ spacetime, the tables \ref{tab:evencouplings} and \ref{tab:oddcouplings} describe all the possible couplings quadratic in massless Dirac spinor and a massive higher spinning boson.
 The counting of the couplings goes as follows \begin{itemize} \item In even dimensions, for $\tilde{r}\neq 0$, there are four independent couplings; two chiral and two non-chiral.
 For $\tilde{r}=\tilde{s}=0$, there are only two independent couplings.\footnote{ Since $\tilde{r}=0$ implies $\tilde{s}=0$, there are no couplings for $\tilde{r}=0,\tilde{s}\neq 0$.} \item In odd dimensions, for $\tilde{r}\neq 0$, there are two independent couplings.
-For $\tilde{r}=\tilde{s}=0$, there is only one independent coupling. \end{itemize} In any $D$ dimension, MHS have a maximum rank $\lfloor {(D-1)/2}\rfloor $ of the Little group $SO(D-1)$.
-Since $SO(D-1)\subset SO(D+1)$, the couplings in $D$ and $D+2$ spacetimes are always identical up to the rank of $\lfloor {(D-1)/2}\rfloor $ Little group $SO(D-1)$.
+For $\tilde{r}=\tilde{s}=0$, there is only one independent coupling. \end{itemize} In any $D$ spacetime, the MHS have a maximum rank $\lfloor {(D-1)/2}\rfloor$ governed by the Little group $SO(D-1)$.
+Since $SO(D-1)\subset SO(D+1)$, the couplings in $D+2$ spacetime upto rank $\lfloor {(D-1)/2}\rfloor $ are same as that in $D$ spacetime.